hacktoolkit/hacktoolkit/README.md

 For information about the project, see the website: http://hacktoolkit.com

-* Code is organized into sub-folders or submodules, each with their own `README`s.
+* Code is organized into sub-folders or submodules, each with their own `README` files.
 * **Always** read the `README` files in subdirectories before using the code so that your computer or mobile device doesn't blow up.

 ## Goals and Philosophy